-The following safety notices pertain to the transport and rigging of Avance NMR systems with UHF sub-cooled magnets.
+The following safety notices pertain to the transport and rigging of Avance systems:

-- The magnet should always be transported gently and in an upright position. - The magnets are sensitive to shocks and tilting, thus are fitted with shock and tilt watches during transportation. - The magnets should never be lifted from the base, hence no forklifts should be used to lift these magnets. - Only overhead lifting devices may be used by certified operators at all times; such devices include cranes, trucks with a lifting boom, and hydraulic gantries. - · Air-skates should be used to transport the magnet inside the building. - Crates should not be left outside; UHF sub-cooled magnets are almost always uncrated outside and then transported inside the building to the NMR laboratory.
+- The magnet should always be transported gently in an upright position. - The magnets are sensitive to shocks and tilting, thus are fitted with shock and tilt watches during transportation. - Only certified operators of fork lifts, pallet jacks and cranes should handle the transport and rigging. - Crates should not be left outside, but should be brought inside immediately to protect equipment. - Storage conditions: